Checklist for VLBI observing on the GBT

 to top

-Dismount and Send Tapes to Socorro.
+Dismount and Send Disk Packs to Socorro.

 - Make sure you put a red dot on the label and that the